open-gpdb/gpupgrade/test/integration/README.md

 they don't provide any confidence that the units actually do anything useful when put together.

-The BATS end-to-end tests are more expensive, but provide true acceptance-level testing.
+The end-to-end tests are more expensive, but provide true acceptance-level testing.
 I.e. they can help answer the question, "Did we put all the units together correctly?"
 Many of the old integration tests were much better suited for the end-to-end style, because they were just calling the binaries anyway.